A Message From Our Department Chair

 Electrodiagnostic training will be taught in partnership with the Neuromuscular Center with the Cleveland Clinic’s Department of Neurology and includes a month of dedicated didactic series covering basic clinical neurophysiology, EMG, NCS, neuromuscular anatomy, clinical disorders, and neuromuscular histopathology.

 The PM&R core didactic series is in collaboration with the Case Western Reserve University/ MetroHealth PM&R program and is an 18 month cycle, three hours per week.
-There will be additional sessions of Grand Rounds in PM&R and Spine Medicine, Journal Club, Morbidity and Mortality Rounds, MSK Ultrasound Series/ Workshop, and Sports Medicine Conference at Cleveland Clinic facilities.
+There will be additional sessions of Grand Rounds in PM&R and Spine Medicine, Journal Club, Ethics Rounds, MSK Diagnostic and Therapeutic Ultrasound Workshops, and Sports Medicine Conference at Cleveland Clinic facilities.

 We only accept applications submitted through the Electronic Residency Application Service (ERAS).
 We participate in the National Resident Matching Program (NRMP) and the “all-in” policy which requires all positions within a participating program to be filled by the match.
 We are unable to offer positions outside of the match.